Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Asymmetric games

-To build on this, we extend our approach beyond the restriction of two strategies per subpopulation and address the issue in its full generality.
-We remind ourselves that these definitions and the theorem are valid for any finite number of strategies, i.e., they are valid for arbitrary $m$ and $n$ values.
-In fact, even though our focus here is on asymmetric games, it formally extends our conclusion on bimatrix games for arbitrary $m$ and $n$ values---all one has to do is set ${\sf A}={\sf D}={\sf 0}$ in what follows.
+In case of a strict NE being ESS, all the eigenvalues of the Jacobian about the corresponding fixed point of the replicator dynamics are negative making the fixed point locally asymptotically stable under all the three definitions (Definitions 1d, 2d, and 3d).
+To demonstrate this, we go beyond the restriction of two strategies per subpopulation and address the matter in its full generality.
+We remind ourselves that these definitions are valid for any finite number of strategies, i.e., for arbitrary $m$ and $n$ values.
+In fact---as mentioned in Section~\ref{sec:pure_bimatrix}---even though our focus here is on asymmetric games, it formally extends our conclusion on bimatrix games for arbitrary $m$ and $n$ values---all one has to do is set ${\sf A}={\sf D}={\sf 0}$ in what follows.